 Last weekend was quite busy.
 A wedding on Saturday then a newborn party on Sunday, both accompanied with many hours of travelling.
-On Friday I received a text from my husband asking me if I could make a large card for his friend who was getting married, maybe 8″ by 11″?
-I told him later that I would need a poster size paper to make that card.
+On Friday I got a text from my husband asking me if I could make a huge card for his friend who is getting married, maybe 8″ by 11″?
+I told him later that I would have to get a poster to make that card.
 Anyways, I ended up making a 5.5″ by 8.5″ card.

 He likes to customize his card to be meaningful to the recipient.
 Here is a little conversation to give you an idea:

 - Me: So, what kind of card do you want?